lukaspfisterch/kl-execution-theory/formal/execution_semantics.md

 Traces make the evolution of the system explicit and auditable.

+A trace is an observable projection of a single execution.
+It is not authoritative system state and does not replace S or V.

 Traces are a refinement of behaviour V, not a separate concept.
 V records which Deltas were applied.
 T records which states they were applied to and what they produced.